Generator Support

 TL;DR: Skip now has generators!

-keyword in Python, Hack, Javascript, C#, etc., you know how handy generators can be.
+If you've ever used the yield keyword in Python, Hack, Javascript, C#, etc., you know how handy generators can be.
 And now Skip has them!

-, I noticed that the coroutine support I was adding to the compiler would make generators easy to implement.
+While implementing async/await, I noticed that the coroutine support I was adding to the compiler would make generators easy to implement.
 So I took a brief detour and added them to the language too.

 A few examples